1925 Auckland Rugby League season: Fifth grade

-It is unknown who won the 5th grade championship as it was not reported in any of the newspapers.
-Using the results reported City Rovers had the most wins but approximately half of the results were not reported so the table is incomplete.
-City did win the knockout final 16 to 13 on October 10 over Parnell.
+Richmond won the championship for the second time.
+The result was not reported in the newspapers but did appear in the Rugby League Annual of 1949 written by Bill Davidson.
+City won the knockout final 16 to 13 on 10 October over Parnell.
 Parnell had defeated Northcote & Birkenhead Ramblers 9 to 3 in one semi final, while City defeated Marist in the other by 24 to 5.
 Athletic withdrew after 12 rounds.
 Newton entered a team but it is unknown if they played a match as they withdrew after round one.